 A grant writer is defined as a writer, analyst, strategist, and researcher.
 Our grant writing focuses on the specific non-profit, organization, program, and/or a clinical researcher to guide them in a successful funding plan.

 Even when organizations have their own grant support, there’s often a lack of time and depth available to find more funding and fully guide a new proposal.
 We help all institutions and professionals who need support.
-The benefits of hiring a grant writer include:
+The benefits of hiring a grant writer at $80/hr include:

 Dr. McCarroll has 25 years of clinical research experience.
 Recently, she was the Chief Research Officer & Institutional Official at a health sciences university.
 She has experience writing for federal (NIH, NSF, PCORI, NASA, HUD, SAMHSA, DOT, SBIR, DOE, HRSA, CMS, USDA, etc.) and non-federal grants for non-profit and for-profit clients with experience in healthcare, clinical research, space medicine, medical education, higher education, community development, and workforce development.